A nice buck in South Carolina was found dead with a bottle attached to its tongue.

 "I had a picture of that buck on camera but had never lain eyes on it before," McCutcheon said.
 "He was the biggest buck I've ever seen on this property.
 He was a big deer for this area.
 I don't know where it got that bottle.
 We keep a tidy place here.
 There's no beer bottles lying around."

 More than likely the buck was dying of thirst, which was probably why it was found by the pond, but the exact cause doesn't really matter.

 Is there anything worse for sportsmen than to find someone else's litter out in the field?
 Well, how about finding an animal that died because of it?
 We're all responsible to clean up after ourselves.

-It’s high time we lose that nagging feeling that we’re just being a snitch when we see litter bugs out there: if you see something, say something.
+It's high time we lose that nagging feeling of being snitches when we see litter bugs out there.
+If you see something, say something.

 Photos via QDMA